 In fact, sitting has been called “the new smoking.”

-But Dr. Joan Vernikos, a former NASA physician and author of Sitting Kills, Moving Heals, discovered the simplest “exercise” ever to counteract the ill effects of sitting.
+But Joan Vernikos, PhD, a former director of NASA’s Life Sciences Division and author of Sitting Kills, Moving Heals, discovered the simplest “exercise” ever to counteract the ill effects of sitting.

-The laughably easy way to counteract sitting is simply standing up frequently on and off throughout the day.
+What is it?
+Simply standing up frequently on and off throughout the day.

 While working with NASA astronauts, she found that this works even better than walking or other forms of exercise.

 We live in a sea of untested and unregulated chemicals.

 Of the 80,000 new chemicals we have placed into our environment in the past 100 years, only a few hundred have been tested for safety.
 (65)

 Toxins are lurking in your home, in the water you drink, and the air you breathe.

 Toxins like formaldehyde and PCBs (polychlorinated biphenyls) outgas from your carpet, furniture, and mattress.